Will your entity be able to survive a global economic crisis?

-Will your business survive?
-How to make this judgement and let readers of your financial statements know what you considered in making this judgement
+Will your business survive a global economic crisis?
+Here’s how to make this judgement and let readers of your financial statements know what you’ve considered in reaching that conclusion …

 Time to read: 3 mins

-Until now (i.e. 2020, the year COVID-19 changed our lives and created our ‘new normal’), determining whether your business was a ‘going concern’ and whether it was appropriate to prepare the financial statements on the going concern basis, was pretty straightforward.
-It has not traditionally been something directors or accountants have really had to think too deeply about.
+Determining whether your business is a “going concern” – and whether it is appropriate to prepare the financial statements on the going concern basis, is pretty straightforward.
+It hasn’t traditionally been something directors or accountants have really had to think too deeply about.

-However, now we are in a situation where a significant number of entities have been impacted by the economic downturn arising from COVID-19.
-As such, the going concern consideration and corresponding financial statement disclosures should be an area of focus for us all.
+However, we are in a situation where a significant number of entities are being impacted by an economic downturn and global political and economic uncertainty.
+As such, the going concern consideration and corresponding financial statement disclosures should be an area of focus for all of us.

-The NZ Accounting Standards Board has recently issued amendments (FRS 44 amendments for For-Profit entities) and (PBE IPSAS 1 amendments for Public Benefit Entities) to make it clearer what is required to be disclosed in relation to going concern.
-The existing standards already require disclosure of significant judgements and estimates however more specific requirements were needed to encourage those preparing financial statements to let readers know more about what was considered in determining whether the entity was, in their view, able to continue for another 12 months.
+The New Zealand Accounting Standards Board has issued amendments to the applicable standards (FRS 44 amendments for For-Profit entities and PBE IPSAS 1 amendments for Public Benefit Entities) to make it clearer what is required to be disclosed in relation to going concern.

-The intention of the changes was to provide readers with more relevant and transparent information about situations where an entity’s ability to continue to operate is uncertain or where significant judgement is applied.
-Given the uncertainty surrounding us at the moment this information can be quite useful.
+The intention is to provide readers with relevant and transparent information about situations where an entity’s ability to continue to operate is uncertain or where significant judgement is applied.
+Given uncertainty surrounding us this information can be useful.

-• The assumptions made in determining whether your entity is able to continue to operate should be disclosed to the readers of the financial statements (generally under the significant estimates and judgements or going concern section)
+• The assumptions made in determining whether your entity can continue to operate should be disclosed to the readers of the financial statements (generally under the significant estimates and judgements or going concern section).

 • Disclosures should be relevant to your business and its industry.
-Both the XRB and FMA have publicly encouraged entities to think about the usefulness of disclosures; advising readers of the date Covid-19 was declared a pandemic by the World Health Organisation for example is not considered to provide useful information to those reading your financial statements.
-Readers are interested in knowing how Covid-19 has impacted, and is expected to impact, your business, and what steps management is taking to mitigate any downside impact.
+Both the XRB and FMA have publicly encouraged entities to think about the usefulness of disclosures – advising readers of the date a crisis starts may not be useful information to those reading your financial statements.
+However, readers would be interested in knowing how the crisis has impacted/is expected to impact, your business, and what steps management is taking to mitigate any impact.

 • Auditors will use these disclosures and assumptions as the basis for deciding whether they agree that your entity will be able to continue, and whether additional disclosure is required to be made in the financial statements or audit report, or potentially (if the auditors do not agree with management’s judgement and/or the disclosures are not adequate) modifying the audit report.

-If you find yourself grappling with an entity that may, or may not, be able to survive the economic impact of COVID-19 and you would like a fresh set of eyes to review what is currently being disclosed please get in touch with your Baker Tilly Staples Rodway adviser
+If you find yourself grappling with an entity that may, or may not, be able to survive economic downturn and you would like a fresh set of eyes to review what is being disclosed, please get in touch with your Baker Tilly Staples Rodway adviser.

 DISCLAIMER No liability is assumed by Baker Tilly Staples Rodway for any losses suffered by any person relying directly or indirectly upon any article within this website.
 It is recommended that you consult your advisor before acting on this information.